robat28/Undertale_Muffet_Game/README.md

 1. **Install a C++ compiler**
    - **Windows:**
-     1. Install [MSYS2](https://www.msys2.org/): follow the official guide to download and run the installer.
+     1. Install MSYS2 from [https://www.msys2.org/](https://www.msys2.org/) and follow the official guide to download and run the installer.
      2. Open the MSYS2 MSYS terminal and run:
         ```bash
-        pacman -Syu          # update package database
+        pacman -Syu
         ```
         ```bash
         pacman -S mingw-w64-x86_64-gcc